atrilla/ntk/README.md

 and experience makes the difference between a successful model and a skewed one.

-The story of how neural nets were developed is fascinating.
-What follows is a collection of some of its renown models along with a toy implementation.
+What follows is a collection of some renown neural models along with a toy implementation.

 ## Notebooks